Water approval is the first step to get a permit if you want to develop your property or business.

 Food Establishments, Schools, Pools and Camps

-We review and approve any new facilities or changes to existing menu, equipment, design or floor plan.
+We review and approve new facilities and changes to:

-- Copy of a current water bill, or a Certificate of Water Availability.
+- Have a copy of a current water bill, or a Certificate of Water Availability.

-Starting a new child care?
-Water must be from an approved public water system.
+Starting a new childcare?
+Your water must be from an approved public water system.

 - Submit a Water Adequacy Form with a current water bill.